Skip to content

 WebMCP fits a narrow surface: an interactive in-tab single-page application where a logged-in user and an agent share UI state and the agent operates only while the tab is open.
 Reach for WebMCP when:

-Reach for server-side MCP instead when the agent runs headlessly, fans out tool calls in parallel, needs to operate without an open tab, or already has an authoritative API to talk to.
-Google's own guidance frames the two as complementary: server-side MCP is the call-centre that answers from anywhere; WebMCP is the in-store expert available only while you are on the site (Chrome for Developers: When to use WebMCP and MCP).
+Reach for server-side MCP instead when the agent runs headlessly, fans tool calls out in parallel, operates without an open tab, or already has an authoritative API.
+Google frames the two as complementary: server-side MCP answers from anywhere, WebMCP only while you are on the site (Chrome for Developers: When to use WebMCP and MCP).

 The WebMCP specification is a Draft Community Group Report (20 May 2026) of the W3C Web Machine Learning Community Group, with editors from Microsoft and Google.
 It is not on the W3C Standards Track.

-The spec adds one entry point — navigator.modelContext — and one tool descriptor shape.
-A tool is a JavaScript function with a name, a natural-language description, a JSON Schema inputSchema, and an execute callback.
-Tools carry annotations including readOnlyHint and untrustedContentHint — the latter signals that the tool's output may contain content from outside the application's trust boundary, propagating the MCP trust model into the page.
-Two registration shapes coexist (Chrome for Developers: WebMCP): an Imperative API (navigator.modelContext.registerTool({...}) from JavaScript) and a Declarative API (HTML form-element annotations the browser synthesizes into a JSON Schema).
-An exposedOrigins list and a tools permissions-policy feature scope which embedded origins can see and invoke a page's tools.
+The spec adds one entry point — navigator.modelContext — and one tool descriptor shape: a JavaScript function with a name, a natural-language description, a JSON Schema inputSchema, and an execute callback.
+Tools carry annotations including readOnlyHint and untrustedContentHint.
+The latter signals output that may contain content from outside the application's trust boundary, propagating the MCP trust model into the page.
+Two registration shapes coexist (Chrome for Developers: WebMCP): an imperative API (navigator.modelContext.registerTool({...})) and a declarative API (HTML form-element annotations the browser synthesizes into a JSON Schema).
+An exposedOrigins list and a tools permissions-policy feature scope which embedded origins can invoke a page's tools.

-Without WebMCP, a browser agent reaches the page's actions through DOM actuation — serializing rendered HTML into its context, picking a target element by visual or accessibility cues, and simulating clicks and keystrokes.
-The Chrome team calls this actuation (Chrome for Developers: WebMCP), and every step is open to interpretation.
+Without WebMCP, a browser agent reaches the page's actions through DOM actuation — serializing rendered HTML, picking a target element by visual or accessibility cues, and simulating clicks and keystrokes (Chrome for Developers: WebMCP).
+Every step is open to interpretation.

 WebMCP carries real adoption and security costs.
 The cases below mark where reaching for it makes the system worse:

-- Headless or background agents — WebMCP tools run on the page event loop and require an open tab or webview.
-CI runners, server-side cron jobs, and any agent that fans tool calls out in parallel cannot use them; tool calls within a page are sequential rather than parallel (WebMCP spec §5.1).
-Target server-side MCP for those surfaces.
+• Headless or background agents — WebMCP tools run on the page event loop and need an open tab; tool calls within a page are sequential, not parallel (WebMCP spec §5.1).
+CI runners and server-side cron jobs want server-side MCP instead.

-WebMCP is available in Chrome 149 through the early preview program for registered developers (Chrome for Developers: WebMCP early preview, 2026-02-10).
-Microsoft is represented through co-editorship — Brandon Walderman of Microsoft is lead editor alongside Khushal Sagar and Dominic Farolino of Google.
+WebMCP is available in Chrome 149 through the early preview program (Chrome for Developers: WebMCP early preview, 2026-02-10).
+Brandon Walderman of Microsoft is lead editor alongside Khushal Sagar and Dominic Farolino of Google.
 The spec remains a Community Group Draft, not a W3C Recommendation.
-Track changes at webmachinelearning.github.io/webmcp.

 A page registers a single tool that the browser's agent can call when the user asks to filter a search result.
 The page owns the state — the agent does not need to know how the filter UI is implemented: